Skip to Content Skip to Footer

 Section 1: Standing Committees.
 There shall be the following standing committees, with each expressly authorized by and responsible to the Board, having duties stated below in this Article XI, Section 1.
 Other than the Nominating Committee, each committee shall be comprised of at least two Directors, and the majority of its membership must be Directors.

-1. Executive Committee.
-The Executive Committee supports the Chairperson in association management and strategic direction of the Association.
+a.
+Executive Committee.
+The Executive Committee supports the Chairperson in management and strategic direction of the Association.
 The Executive Committee shall consist of the Chairperson, Chairperson-Elect, Immediate Past Chairperson, Chief Executive Officer, and Secretary.
 The committee reports to the Chairperson in an advisory relationship and to the Board of Directors in a line relationship for duties specifically assigned by the Board.
-The Chief Executive Officer is authorized to commit the Association to any unbudgeted obligation up to $25,000 and the Executive Committee may commit the Association to any unbudgeted obligation of $25,000 to $50,000.
-The Executive Committee shall have authority to exercise all the powers of the board while the board is not in session except for: the commitment of the Association to an unbudgeted obligation exceeding $50,000; a change in the Bylaws; or any other action expressly or by law reserved to the Board.
+The Executive Committee shall have authority to exercise all the powers of the board while the board is not in session except for: a change in the Bylaws or any other action expressly or by law reserved to the Board.
 The Executive Committee shall meet at least as often as is necessary to give purpose and direction to the Chairperson.
 Actions taken shall be fully reported in minutes circulated to all members of the Board of Directors within 30 days.

-2. the three most recent available Past Chairpersons of the Board of the Association, as of July 1 of the year prior to the election, with the second most recent serving as Chairperson, and the nearest predecessor as alternate;
+1. the two most recent available Past Chairpersons of the Board of the Association, as of July 1 of the year prior to the election, with the second most recent serving as Chairperson, and the nearest predecessor as alternate;

 No member of the Nominating Committee may be nominated for any office.